Editorial Philosophy

 Importantly, not every analysis is meant to arrive at the same conclusion.

 Every business presents a set of assumptions, risks, and structural trade-offs.
-Our analyses make those explicit — so you can determine whether the conditions for rational ownership align with your own situation, time horizon, and risk tolerance.
+Our analyses make those explicit, so readers can judge whether the conditions for rational ownership fit their own situation, time horizon, and risk tolerance.

-We believe clarity on what must be true — and what could go wrong — is more valuable than a simple yes or no.
+Clarity on what must be true, and what could go wrong, is more valuable than a simple yes or no.

 A Note on Process